fecampossantos/aion/docs/DEVELOPER.md

 ---

-**Happy Coding!** Remember to follow the guidelines and contribute to making Chrono even better.
+**Happy Coding!** Remember to follow the guidelines and contribute to making Aion even better.